seng438-winter-2022/seng438-a5-DG-20/SENG438_Group25_Lab_Report_5.md

 * It can be applied from early development stages until the end of life of a product.
 There are also various different models that are available to be utilized with Reliability Growth Analysis.

 ### Disadvantages:
+* Reliability growth models may not be able to be applied to software with a lack of software failure data.
 <hr>

 # RDC Testing